Matheus-V-Alves/Matheus-V-Alves/README.md

 # Hello!
 I am Matheus Alves, and this is my GitHub profile.

 ## 🙋‍♂️ About Me:
-🎓 I am currently pursuing a Bachelor's degree in Software Engineering at FIAP.<br>
+🎓 I am currently pursuing a Bachelor's degree in Software Engineering at FIAP.
+B2 English level <br>
 🔎 Looking for an internship in the field!<br>
 🔭 My interests are varied.
 I have a strong passion for front-end development, but I'm also very interested in big data, back-end, cybersecurity, and other areas.<br>
 💡 I am always seeking to learn and explore new technologies to enhance my skills.<br>